 She walked over to his bed and patted his hand.
 “Just take care of your family.
-That’s thanks enough.” the older woman turned and walked toward the door.
-At the door she paused, turned and said “and for God’s sake, stay off your phone.”
+That’s thanks enough.” the woman turned and walked toward the door.
+At the door, she paused, turned back for a moment “and for God’s sake, stay off your phone when you’re walking.”

 Weeks later, Alan was again, walking through the courthouse, this time with a cane.
 He saw Ally sitting, huddled in the cold and he stopped.
 He walked over to her and sat down beside her.
 Half asleep, she awoke and looked at him and smiled “Alan.”

 “No. Thank you.
 Jack isn’t allowed in a shelter and I won’t part with him.”
-She lifted the wool blanket to show a black lab underneath.
+She lifted the wool blanket to show a scruffy mutt underneath.

 Alan smiled and said “Okay.”
 He looked around at all the people going back and forth, doing their ‘busy’ work.
 A few people glanced at him and Ally on the side of the courthouse, but no one looked for long.
 “Ally, with all these people going about, when I got hurt, it was you who came to help me.
 Why?”